 If the government valued his work as much as they say they do with their trendy rhetoric phrases on TV when a terrorist attack happens, they would reflect this in pay.
 We’re not asking for the world, just rises in line with the cost of living.
 Last night he worked till 3am which is pretty normal for the police.
 Working into the night is no longer regarded as antisocial working; the Windsor Report has saved our Tory Government a fortune.

-All of this, and my local MP Alok Sharma who earns a base salary of £144k is literally smugly laughing at our family on public TV for us to see; as the pay is extended till 2020.
+All of this, and my local MP Alok Sharma who earns a base salary of £144k is literally laughing at our family on public TV for us to see; as the pay is extended till 2020.
 This to me, shows how disconnected he is from the reality of my families situation.
 It’s laughable, literally.
-I earnestly hope he and his beautiful family never have to see the dark reality of domestic violent crime, because then he would know the true value of people like my husband who work tirelessly.
-If his children were caught up in the vulnerability of this, he would be reliant on their team to protect them.
+I earnestly hope he and his beautiful family never have to see the dark reality of domestic violent crime, because then he would know the true value of people who work tirelessly against it.
+If his children were caught up in the vulnerability of this, he would be reliant on this team of professionals to protect them.
 The situations my husband sees routinely are so sad our friends don’t want to talk about it because it means recognising that anyone is capable of anything, and we have very little control over our fates.
 Its a bitter pill to swallow.
 This was reflected in the terrorist attacks.
 People couldn’t believe it; the police had been saying for ages it was just a matter of time.
 It’s hard but true.
 We must recognise the size of the struggle our collapsing public services face; not with rhetoric; with action.
 We must listen to what those on the front lines have to say.

 As a Christian I find this situation heartbreaking.
 I feel bound to support and follow our countries democratically elected leaders.
 We do need to respect authority, or things just fall apart.
 I also feel that the most vulnerable in society are being completely ignored; these are the users of front line services who have no effective voice in parliament.
 I feel bound to speak up for them.
 If you are a Christian supporting cuts and want a biblical quote for this, Micah 6 verse 8 tells us to speak up against injustice.
 We could swap biblical references all day though and it wouldn’t solve the problem.